flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

 !!! info "TOD marker A320"
     The A320 has a downward pointing arrow at the TOD to support the pilot with the decision of when to descend.
 Ultimately, it is still the pilot's responsibility to calculate and validate the TOD.

-    The TOD (top of descent) marker on the `ND` is available in the Development Version.

 When clearance is given, we can start our descent to the flight level or altitude ATC has given us.

 For descending, we set the new flight level or altitude in the `FCU` with the `altitude selector`.
 We can then either PUSH the selector for `Managed Altitude Mode` (constraints are respected, also known as [DES](../advanced-guides/flight-guidance/vertical-guidance/managed-modes.md#des-descent)) or PULL the selector for `Selected Altitude Mode` (constraints are ignored, also known as [OP DES](../advanced-guides/flight-guidance/vertical-guidance/selected-modes.md#op-des-open-descent)).